Some of our most popular desserts come from various parts of the world.

 Also known as meringue kisses.

+One of the most famous French Desserts.
 Supposedly invented in Monaco by Henri Charpentier in 1895.
-According to the legend he was a 15 year old assistant waiter warking in Monte Carlo’s Cafe de Paris, who accidentally set fire to a pan of crepes being prepared for the Prince of Wales.
+According to the legend he was a 15 year old assistant waiter working in Monte Carlo’s Cafe de Paris, who accidentally set fire to a pan of crepes being prepared for the Prince of Wales.

 Regarded as the Corsican version of cheesecake, this is prepared with fresh whey cheese, eggs, sugar, lemon zest and lemon juice.
 The base can be enriched with local liqueurs.